 Streamertails are only found on Jamaica and are often commonly referred to as Green-and-black Streamertails, Jamaican Streamertails or Streamertail.
 They’re currently divided into two species based on differences in colour and width of the bill, body size and differences in behaviour – the Red-billed Streamertail and the Black-billed Streamertail.
 Both Streamertail Jamaican Hummingbirds have been spotted within the grounds of the Green Castle Estate with the Black-billed a rare visitor and the Red-billed Streamertail a daily visitor.

-The original inhabitants of Jamaica – the Arawaks – believed that the Streamertails Jamaican hummingbirds were the reincarnation of dead souls and had magical powers, and accordingly referred to them as “God Birds.”
+The original inhabitants of Jamaica – the Arawaks – believed that the Streamertail Jamaican hummingbirds were the reincarnation of dead souls and had magical powers, and accordingly referred to them as “God Birds.”
 Harming these birds is considered to bring bad luck on one’s self.

-Streamertails are a familiar sight on the Green Castle Eco lodge and are often seen in the Green Castle gardens.
-For the best opportunity to see and photograph this bird, Green Castle offers guided birding tours.
-The best time to see the birds is between January to April, which is also the most popular time for bird watching.
-Contact us today to arrange a guided tour or join one of the Green Castle Birding tours for your chance to see this beautiful animal and much more.
+The Red-billed Streamertail is a familiar sight at the Green Castle Eco lodge and often seen in the Green Castle gardens and on the estate.
+For the best opportunity to see and photograph the Black-billed Streamertail, Green Castle offers guided birding tours to the mountains.
+Contact us to arrange a bespoke inclusive guided tour or join one of the Green Castle Birding tours for your chance to see these birds and many others.